CPR Resources for Schools

 Although the risk of an out-of-hospital cardiac arrest event occurring in a school is relatively low, the emotional costs associated with the sudden death of a child are enormous.
 Increasing the percentage of students, staff, and faculty trained in CPR increases the likelihood of someone promptly initiating time-critical CPR for a victim of an out-of-hospital cardiac arrest.

 While CPR is not a graduation requirement, as of July 1, 2017 South Dakota Codified Law requires districts to incorporate into district curriculum the skills necessary to perform hands-only CPR and awareness in the use of an AED (automated external defibrillator).
 The South Dakota Department of Education must also annually make school districts aware of available resources for use in providing this instruction.
-To view the Revised 2018 CPR Survey Report see the PDF download.
+To review the 2022 CPR Survey Report see the PDF download.
 For additional guidance, districts can also access the CPR Guidelines for School Districts.

 Stakeholders from various state agencies and health/physical educators from school districts assisted in compiling the CPR resources and agency contacts for districts to access when implementing CPR training in classrooms or school district trainings.